hallpaz/udl/README.md

 # Understanding Deep Learning

-Repository for my talk about Multiresolution Representation of Images usin Neural Networks given on October 15th, 2024.
+Repository for my talk about Multiresolution Representation of Images using Neural Networks given on October 15th, 2024.